jdcloudcom/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"New Edition Console of Live Video",
 		"description":"1.
 Business overview is increased to have an overview of the basic business situation;\n2.
 Function template and configuration are split to support function configuration of live streaming dimensionality;\n3.
 Consumption query, status monitoring, operation data and other statistics and analysis items are increased for customers to understand their own businesses in more dimensions;\n4.
 Watermark configuration, IP blacklist, referer anti-leech and other IAM means are increased to protect live security.", "id":2297
+	},
+	{
+		"introduce":"Enrich languages and function templates when the function is running, and support smooth iteration of function", "name":"Enrich function creation and optimize function iteration", "description":"1.
+During running, node.js6.17 and 8.16 are supported languages \n2.
+Association of alias with trigger is supported \n3.
+Enrich OSS function templates \n", "id":2314
 	}
 ]